 We deliver tailored, themed topic webinars and consult with members and Fund employers on content and introducing new sessions which are informed through customer surveys and focus groups.
 These sessions are supported by newsletter, E Shots and promotion through our Fund employers' internal communication channels.
-They're also recorded to enable members who cannot attend the ability to view the topic at their own leisure.
+They're also recorded to enable members who miss them to view them on our website at their own leisure.
 Members are based nationwide across England & Wales, so it provides an opportunity for all to participate, and helps those who are unable to make the time commitment or can't get to a location depending on where they are based.